LLMs tend to be very creative and introduce diversity and creativity in answers.

 - Is there underground service from Atocha to Barajas airport?

-For these questions, excessive creativity may cause significant problems if it modifies the correct answer.
+For these questions, excessive creativity may cause significant problems; creative answers are far less likely to be the correct answer.
 In a real life application, getting these questions wrong seriously undermines user confidence.

 Does the Museum open at 9am or at 10am?
 Variability in this answer is risky.

-A unique, consistent and precise answer is required.
+A unique answer that is still consistent and precise is required.

-To achieve this consistency in an LLM base application, like a chatbot, a training dataset with hundreds of variations of these type of questions can help with the task.
+To achieve this consistency in an LLM-based application, like a chatbot, a training dataset with hundreds of variations of these type of questions can help with the task.
 The dataset should contain:

 - Variations of the factual questions like: